 Within the Duchy of Courland was a small independent region which was able to maintain its separate existence.
-Although Piltene was under the direct control of Poland - Lithuania, this small region was permitted to maintain its Lutheran identity.
+Although Piltene was under the direct control of Poland-Lithuania, this small region was permitted to maintain its Lutheran identity.
 It had its own liturgical tradition which was largely similar to that of Courland.
 Its rudimentary church order dated from 1622.
-20 Two Piltene Agendas were published: the first in 1741 and the second in 1756.
-21 The Piltene liturgy was still in use when the region was annexed by Russia in the Third Partition in 1795.
+Two Piltene Agendas were published: the first in 1741 and the second in 1756.
+The Piltene liturgy was still in use when the region was annexed by Russia in the Third Partition in 1795.

 Liturgical uniformity in Estonia was unknown before 1642.
 Before that time the history of the church was one of conflicting jurisdictions.
 The Reformation did not spread into rural areas until after the dissolution of the Livonian Confederation.
-The land owners, the nobility, were fearful that the introduction of the Reformation would bring with it the sort of social unrest which had earlier plagued Riga, Dorpat (Est. Tartu), and Reval (Est. Tallinn).
+The land owners. the nobility, were fearful that the introduction of the Reformation would bring with it the sort of social unrest which had earlier plagued Riga, Dorpat, and Tallinn.
 In 1561 Estonia was annexed to Sweden by its own request and it was the Swedes who pushed forward the Reformation in Estonia.
 The breaking of the power of the Church of Rome in the region brought church lands under the secular control of nobles who thwarted all attempts to create a single church administration.
 What resulted was ecclesiastical and liturgical chaos.
 Each landlord ruled the church on his own land and determined what church order was to be followed and what liturgies were to be used.
-Depending on the whim of the local noble one might find in use a church order from Courland, Mecklenburg, Pomerania, Nürnberg, Sweden, or the city of Reval.22 In 1627 Swedish Bishop Johannes Rudbeckius sough to bring order to this chaos but his attempt was thwarted by the nobility.
+According the whim of the local noble one might find in use a church order from Courland, Mecklenburg, Pomerania, Nürnberg, Sweden, or the city of Tallinn.
+In 1627 Swedish Bishop Johannes

+Rudbeckius sought to bring order to this chaos but his attempt was thwarted by the nobility.
 In his Handbooks of 1632-1638 Stahl attempted to provide some enrichment to Estonian worship.
-He had no authority to issue a worship form (jus liturgicum), however, in volume 2 (1637) he provided Collects and Litany, chant tones for the Our Father and Consecration, and proper Eucharistic Prefaces for Christmas, Passion, and other feasts and for general use with musical notations.23 He also included a Prayer of the Church based on Luther's Paraphrase of the Our Father along with prayers for repentance, bearing the cross, etc. Unlike the tradition of the Riga Divine Service, Stahl's book follows the more common Western practice according to which the Sanctus follows the Preface before the Our Father and the Consecration.
+He had no authority to issue a worship form (jus liturgicum), however, in volume 2 (1637) he provided Collects and Thanksgivings, chant tones for the Our Father and Consecration, and proper Eucharistic Prefaces for Christmas, Passion, and other feasts and for general use with musical notations.
+He also included a Prayer of the Church based on Luther's Paraphrase of the Our Father along with prayers for repentance, bearing the cross, etc. In Stahl's book the Sanctus follows the Preface before the Our Father and the Consecration - the more usual Western practice.